What is Ribbon in Excel?

 Click on File Menu —> Options

-This will open excel options for you where you will see the option to customize the ribbon in excel.
+This will open excel options for you where you will see the option to customize the ribbon.

 How to Collapse (Minimize) Ribbon in Excel?